1890 Nebraska football team

-The 1890 Nebraska Old Gold Knights football team represented the University of Nebraska–Lincoln in the 1890 college football season.
-It was the Cornhuskers' first season.
-The team was unofficially coached by Langdon Frothingham, though his actual role is unclear.
-Nebraska played no home games.
+The 1890 Nebraska football team represented the University of Nebraska in the 1890 college football season, the school's first season of competition.
+The team was coached by Langdon Frothingham, though his actual role is unclear.
+Nebraska won both of its games, one in Omaha against the Omaha YMCA and one in Crete against Doane, and claimed what amounted to a state championship.

-Frothingham suffered a broken leg while participating in a practice scrimmage prior to NU's game against Doane.
-After spending just one year teaching at Nebraska, he was hired at the Veterinary College of Dresden, and later at Yale's Sheffield Scientific School, before returning to Boston to teach at Harvard from 1901 until his retirement in 1928.

-Having won both games against the only other viable Nebraska-based teams, the Old Gold Knights claimed what amounted to a state championship.

-Before the season

-Nebraska fielded its first football team in 1890.
-Dr. Langdon Frothingham, a veterinary physician and graduate of Harvard who was hired in 1889 to teach physiology, agriculture, and bacteriology, coached the team, mainly because he had brought a football with him from the East Coast.
-It is unclear if Frothingham traveled with the team to either of their two games, but it is known that he broke his leg preparing with the team for their second game, which actually took place in February 1891.
-If Frothingham did attend the game, he would have been on crutches, but it is possible he had already left the university to teach in Dresden by then.
+Nebraska's football program was ostensibly founded under the direction of Dr. Langdon Frothingham, a veterinary pathologist and graduate of Harvard who was hired in 1889 to teach physiology, agriculture, and bacteriology.
+Frothingham was asked to oversee the new program primarily because he was familiar with the rules of the game and had brought a football with him from the East Coast.
+He broke his leg during a scrimmage prior to Nebraska's game against Doane.
+It is unclear if Frothingham traveled with the team to either game; he left the university to teach in Dresden in February 1891, around the same time Nebraska faced Doane.